The Beards (Australian band): 2009-2016: Tours and further releases

 On 9 May 2014, The Beards released their fourth studio album, The Beard Album.
 This coincided with an Australian launch tour, which continued on to Europe in November and December.
 They stopped again in UK, Denmark, The Netherlands and Germany with additional stops in France, Sweden, Norway and Switzerland.
 The Beards released the music video of Strokin' My Beard in July 2015.
 It consists of footage of their last tour shot by fans in the audience.

 To celebrate their 10th anniversary as a band, The Beards released a 2-disc compilation/live album Ten Long Years, One Long Beard, featuring never before heard songs and versions, as well as a live concert recording.

 A new single, also called "Ten Long Years, One Long Beard" was released with an accompanying music video.
 The Beards' anniversary tour Ten Long Years, One Long Beard started in September 2015 with stops in Sweden, Denmark, Germany, The Netherlands, Switzerland and the UK, before returning home to finish the tour in Australia.

 In 2016, the band members announced their decision to discontinue the band as a live touring act.
 A Farewell Tour commenced in February 2016, with the final date booked for 28 October at The Governor Hindmarsh Hotel ("The Gov") in Adelaide.
 Bettany later recalled, "After cutting our teeth on the local scene following high school and during uni we formed a band called The Dairy Brothers which actually landed us a Front Bar residency at The Gov. At the time were so stoked to be actually playing at The Gov; was a bit of a dream to be playing there.
 The Dairy Brothers slowly morphed into The Beards and that became our life for over a decade; something we never could have predicted happening!"

+2025: Bluesfest reunion

+In September 2024, the band announced they would be reuniting for the final Byron Bay Bluesfest in 2025.
+In April 2025, the band announced a run of four shows scheduled for August.